What are Actors?

 Here are just some of the properties you can tweak.

 - Whether an actor moves, rotates or obeys gravity.

 Two terms you may see thrown around are Actor Types and Actor Instances.
 More confusingly, we may abbreviate both to simply "Actor", with no indication, outside of context, which of the two we're talking about.

-And we expect them to act in the same way, namely to walk in one direction until they hit a wall, then to reverse direction.
+We expect this enemy to act in the same way, namely to walk in one direction until it hits a wall, then to reverse direction.
 If we hit this enemy, we get hurt.

-But every instance of Goomba exists at a different location on the scene.
+But every instance of this enemy exists at a different location on the scene.
 When you step on one, it dies.
 These are each separate instances of Goomba.